 - Handle Affected Areas Carefully: Be gentle and carefully handle the affected areas (fingers, toes, nose, ears, etc.).
 Do not rub or massage the frostbitten areas, as it causes further damage.

 - Warm the Affected Areas: Immerse the affected body parts in warm (not hot) water for 20-30 minutes.
 The water should be around 104-107.6°F (40-42°C).
-You may use warm compresses if immersing the area is not possible.
+Use warm compresses if immersing the area is not possible.

 - Pain Relief and Avoiding Further Injury: Give the person over-the-counter pain relievers such as ibuprofen (Advil) or acetaminophen (Tylenol) to alleviate pain and reduce inflammation.
 Encourage the person to keep the affected areas still to prevent further damage.